ryandeussing/jimhopper/_sexual-abuse-of-boys/guidance-and-hope.md

 Bob L., Florida

-<u>Please note</u>

-: I will maintain this page as long as people can benefit from it.
+<u>Please note</u>: I will maintain this page as long as people can benefit from it.
 However, I am not able to accept all submissions.

+See also 1in6's page&nbsp;[Other Guys Like Me](https://1in6.org/men/other-guys-like-me/) and [The Bristlecone Project](http://bristleconeproject.org/).